How to use Trello like a pro

 You can rearrange your starred boards by dragging them around.
 This way, you can put your most important board at the top of the list, making it even easier to access.

 Click and hold a checklist’s title or a checklist item to drag it around.
 You can rearrange checklists, move items to the top, and even move items between checklists.

 Create cards via email

 Each board has a unique email address you can mail to create cards.
 Get the address by going to the board menu, then clicking “Email-to-board Settings.”

 You can filter cards on a board by pressing 'f'– try filtering for "*" or "/", without any other text, and you'll see the number of cards per list.

 Copy boards, lists, cards, and checklists

 Got a board or card you want to use as a template?
-You can copy a card from a card back, and a list or board by clicking the arrow on the right side to find the menu.
+You can copy an original card, list, or board to a new location instead of creating an empty one.
 You can also copy checklist items from other checklists on your board when creating a new checklist.
 Just click the “Add Checklist…” button in the card sidebar and select an option from “Copy Items From…”.

 Trello Resources board

 There are tons of usage examples, extensions, bookmarklets and more on the Trello Resources board.
 Check it out!
 We’ll keep it updated as we find new stuff.